casangi/casadocs/docs/tasks/task_msuvbin.rst

    selected field is not the desired output phase center.
    Example: phasecenter='J2000 18h03m04 -20d00m45.1'

-   *nx*

-   Number of pixels along the x axis of the grid.
-Default: 1000

-   *ny*
+   *imsize*

-   Number of pixels along the y axis of the grid.
-Default: 1000
+   Number of pixels along the x and y axes of the grid.
+Default: [100, 100]

    *cell*